University of Lincoln: Reputation and rankings

 The university's Strategic Plan 2022-2027 sets out targets of being among the top 15 of universities in the UK.
 Lincoln was ranked 17th by The Guardian in 2020, its highest to date.
 In 2017, it ranked 8th in Agriculture and Forestry and 2nd in Business and Economics in The Complete University Guide rankings.
 More than half its submitted research was rated as internationally excellent or world-leading in the UK's last nationwide assessment of university research standards, the 2014 Research Excellence Framework (REF 2014).
 It was awarded gold in the Teaching Excellence Framework (TEF 2017).

 In 2020, the university was named Modern University of the Year in The Times and Sunday Times Good University 2021, as the highest-ranked multi-faculty modern university in the UK, climbing to 45th (out of 135), its highest ever position in the guide.
 In the same year it was named one of the world's greatest young universities in The Times Higher Education Young University Rankings, placed 14th in the UK for overall student satisfaction of the 129 mainstream universities in the National Student Survey 2020, and given a five-star rating in the QS Stars rating of global universities.

+In December 2023, the University of Lincoln was awarded the top Gold rating overall in the Teaching Excellence Framework.
+This also includes student experience and student outcomes.

+In 2023, the university was awarded the Queens Anniversary Prize for its work in supporting the UK's food and farming industries through innovations in research, education and technology.